edu-ap/packages/README.md

 ### @elevenlabs/react

-React hooks and components for building conversational AI interfaces with React/Next.JS
+React hooks and components for building multimodal agents with React/Next.JS

 #### Installation